 - Tasks you dislike or procrastinate on: filing expenses, scheduling.

-This process moves you from vague ideas like “I need help with email” to concrete tasks a VA can handle.
-For further reading, see our guide on how to delegate tasks effectively.
+This moves you from vague requests like “I need help with email” to concrete tasks a VA can own.
+For a step-by-step approach, see our guide on delegating tasks effectively.

 From General Ideas to Specific Actions

-Turn broad responsibilities into specific instructions.
-The clearer your instructions, the faster your VA can add value.
+Turn broad responsibilities into clear instructions.
+The clearer your instructions, the faster a VA can add value.

 Instead of “Manage my calendar,” try: